sfomuseum/go-edtf/README.md

 # go-edtf

-A Go package for parsing Extended DateTime Format (EDTF) dates.
+A Go package for parsing Extended DateTime Format (EDTF) date strings.

 ## Important

-This is a work in progress and does not work yet.
-It is, currently, a naive parser using regular expressions.
-Help is welcome :D
+This is a work in progress and documentation is incomplete.

+Level 0 and Level 1 have been implemented.
+Level 2 is in progress.
+Help is welcome :-)

 ## Background